thecoreyford/Exploring-Reflection-and-Engagment-with-an-AI-based-CST/README.md

 # Exploring-Reflection-and-Engagment-with-an-AI-based-CST
-Auxiliary materials for the paper "Exploring Reflection and Engagement with an AI-based Creativity Support Tool for Music Composition".
+Appendix materials for the paper "Exploring Reflection and Engagement with an AI-based Creativity Support Tool for Music Composition".

 Please cite the work below if using information from this repository:
 * [TBC - email c.j.ford@qmul.ac.uk]